maxmilianr/altafplotter_public/user_guideline/user_guideline.md

 With this tool, copy number variations and uniparental disomies can be determined using alternative allele frequencies of SNVs/SNPs from NGS data.

-The tool creates a plot with the chromosomal position on the x-axis and the alternative allele frequeny of all SNVs on the y-axis (Fig. 1).
+The tool creates a plot with the chromosomal position on the x-axis and the alternative allele frequeny of all SNVs on the y-axis and runs a set of analyses to identify potential UPDs.

- **Fig 1** .: Distribution of alternative allele frequency.
-Different colors indicate inheritance of the specific SNP.

 ## UPD-Analysis